 - Set clear expectations about your schedule.
 You can also buy yourself some extra time if you set the right expectations about your schedule in the first place.
 For example, if you’re relying on customers filling out a contact form, you can let them know it could take up to 24 hours for a salesperson to respond (even if you think it will take far less than that).
 If you’re working within a team, you can tell them how you only check your email periodically, and that they shouldn’t always expect a response in an hour or less.
 You can even tell them what your busiest email days are, so they can set different expectations for your response times on those days.

-If you’re ready to start measuring your average email response time (and the average email response times of your employees), your first step should be signing up for EmailAnalytics.
+If you’re ready to start measuring and tracking your average email response time (and the average email response times of your employees), your first step should be signing up for EmailAnalytics.
 It’s virtually impossible to measure your average response time with any sort of reliability without a robust platform to help you do it, and EmailAnalytics has everything you need to get the job done.

 Use it to gauge a starting point for you and your team members, and track your progress as you make improvements along the way.